mono/website/community/google-summer-of-code/projects.md

 All changes made to adapt `System.IO.FileStream` to Mono would then be upstreamed to the .NET foundation CoreFx repo (https://github.com/dotnet/corefx)

 **Deliverables**: Integrate `FileStream` from CoreFX into Mono and upstream any necessary changes.

 **Mentors:** Marek Safar

-### Import reference source System.Web* assemblies

-**Complexity:** Medium

-Mono has its own implementation of the System.Web assemblies.
-Microsoft has open-sourced their Reference Source implementation.
-We would like to replace Mono's existing implementation with Reference Source in order to increase compatibility, and fix bugs and missing features..

-**Deliverables**: integrate the Reference Source System.Web.* assemblies into Mono, passing Mono test suite on Windows and Unix.

-**Mentors:** Marek Safar